StefanMdvs/kids-love-walking/README.md

   - Favicon image is from [Freepik](https://www.freepik.com).

   **Acknowledgements**
-  - Spencer Barriball for his knowkedge and availability
+  - My mentor, Spencer Barriball for his knowkedge and availability
   - Code Institute Tutor Ed for his input with my update bug
   - Fellow student Dan Otter for his eagle eye and spotting the error in my edit_walk page.